 II.
 Code of Conduct Violations

-- A. New Dawn utilizes a discipline policy adapted from the NYC DOE Citywide Standards of Intervention and Discipline Measures (Effective April 2015) which provides a coherent and highly structured range of appropriate disciplinary responses that can be used for each incident of misconduct. - B. Infractions
+- A. New Dawn utilizes a discipline policy which provides a coherent and highly structured range of appropriate disciplinary responses that can be used for each incident of misconduct. - B. Infractions

 LEVEL 1 Infractions - Uncooperative/Noncompliant Behavior